AKC1 – Hazard Warning Lights May Not Activate – 2020 Porsche 911 Carrera

 a.
 For parts, labor, and miscellaneous fees such as disposal of waste and taxes for the pre-recall notification repair;

 b.
-Regardless of subsection 8.a., the reimbursed costs for labor shall be limited to the standard local labor rate at the time of the pre-recall notification repair charged by the nearest authorized Porsche dealership for such a repair.
+Regardless of subsection 8.a., the reimbursed costs for labor shall be limited to the standard local labor rate at the time of the pre-recall notification repair charged by the nearest authorized PorscheeBay dealership for such a repair.

 c.
 Regardless of subsection 8.a., the reimbursed costs for parts shall be limited to PCNA’s retail price for authorized parts at the time of the pre-recall notification repair.